-If you’re shopping for someone who loves to go camping, they likely already have (and love) their core items (sleeping bag, sleeping pad, tent, and camp kitchen gear) and it’s best to avoid gifting these unless they’ve hinted otherwise.
-Instead, consider giving them a fun—yet practical—extra with these 22 camping gift items that they’ll actually use.
+If you’re shopping for someone who loves to go camping, they likely already have (and love) their core items (sleeping bag, sleeping pad, tent, stove, and chairs) and it’s best to avoid gifting these unless they’ve hinted otherwise.
+Instead, consider giving them a fun—yet practical—extra with these 26 camping gift ideas they’ll actually use.

-Snow Peak’s Flexible Insulated Cardigan is a cozy camp-ready jacket that’s surprisingly warm considering how lightweight it is.
-It also has a water-repellant finish and multiple pockets, lending it a little extra practicality in the great outdoors.
-Minimalist in design, this monochromatic, unisex cardigan is also stylish enough to wear around town (a rarity among outdoor apparel) and a go-to of mine for both camping and travel.
+Snow Peak’s Flexible Insulated Zip-Up Hoodie is a cozy camp-ready jacket that’s surprisingly warm considering how lightweight it is.
+It also has a water-repellent finish, hood, and multiple pockets, lending it a little extra practicality in the great outdoors.
+Minimalist in design, this monochromatic, unisex hoodie is also stylish enough to wear round town (a rarity among outdoor apparel) and a go-to of mine for both camping and travel.

 The Campout Cookbook will easily become any camp cook’s favorite new book.
 Inspired by nights outdoors, it features creative recipes like green chile and cheese cast-iron cornbread, bootstrap bibimbap, and over a dozen s’mores ideas that’ll break you out of your basic chocolate-graham-cracker-and-marshmallow rut, all alongside delightful illustrations, stories, and camping tips.

 Buy now: $85, patagoniaprovisions.com